-The university has initiated work for introducing instructions, a process and an operating model for dealing with different cases of student harassment.
-The body responsible for this work is the Student Well-being and Study Ability Team, and the work is just completed.
-This web page will also be updated in February 2019.
+The university has prepared instructions, a process and an operating model for dealing with different cases of student harassment since 1.1.2019.
+The body responsible for coordinating this work was the Student Well-being and Study Ability Team.

 Inappropriate treatment is continuous bullying, harassment, belittling, or other form of negative behaviour that makes a person feel they are defenceless against it.
 Inappropriate treatment can occur between work colleagues or students, between a supervisor and an employee, or between a teacher and student.
 Anyone of these people can be a bully or can be bullied.
 The object of the negative behaviour may find it hard to deal with the situation, especially if the other person is in a position of power.
 Sexual harassment is the most blatant form of inappropriate behaviour.
 It is uninvited, one-sided, sexually explicit behaviour that the other person finds uncomfortable and offensive.
 Sexual harassment can be verbal or physical.
 Sexual advances become harassment if the behaviour continues even if the other party has expressed that it is unwelcome.

 Settlement of cases of harassment

 Students can contact the Student Union’s Anti-harassment Contact Persons or, at the Joensuu Campus, Head of Student Services and Admissions, Erja Widgrén-Sallinen (erja.widgren-sallinen(at)uef.fi), or at the Kuopio Campus, Head of Human Resources Development and Occupational Health and Safety Officer, Marketta Rantama (marketta.rantama(at)uef.fi).
 If necessary, the student can also contact the FSHS.